 - Animation or Spirit, the anima/animus plays a significant role in determining how we think and feel about our lives in the innermost chamber of our hearts.
 It is not what we say but the spirit we bring to the world that we feel inside ourselves and that others become aware of when they interact with us.

-- The archetype of the Anima/Animus forms a bridge between our personal unconscious, our subconscious and what Jung refers to as the Collective Unconscious.
+- The archetype of the Anima/Animus forms a bridge between our personal unconscious, our personal unconscious and what Jung refers to as the Collective Unconscious.
 The anima/animus is the image making capacity which we use to draw inspirational, creative and intuitive images from the inner world (strictly speaking transpersonal inner world).

 These are some of the more well known and fundamental roles of the soul and how the soul operates when it is appropriate placed and functional.